angelacjin/angelacjin.github.io/index.md

 <img class="profile-picture" src="angela-profile.jpg">

 Hi there!
-I'm a second-year Ph.D. student in Computer Science at UC Berkeley, advised by Rediet Abebe.
-My current research lies at the intersection of artificial intelligence, human-computer interaction, and public policy.
+I’m a second-year Ph.D. student in Computer Science at UC Berkeley, advised by Rediet Abebe.
+  My current research applies methods from human-computer interaction (HCI) and machine learning to evaluate the reliability and validity of sociotechnical systems used to produce evidence in the U.S. criminal legal system.
+  I'm interested in exploring how technologists, policymakers, and end-users can each play a role in ensuring that algorithmic systems deployed in real world contexts are safe and effective.

 Prior to joining Berkeley, I graduated from Cornell University with a B.S. in Computer Science, where I had the privilege of working with and learning from Shuang Chen, José F. Martínez, Christina Delimitrou, and many others.